last-brain-cell/IEEECS-bot/README.md

 ## This is a discord bot for IEEE Computer Society MUJ Community Server.

+- This bot is currently used for automating various tasks for this server, and it also includes various other cool features mentioned below.

 ## Current Features -

 ### Competitive Programming Support